mothership-ec/cog/src/Message/Cog/Service/readme.md

 When type hinting for the service container, always use the interface `Message\Cog\Service\ContainerInterface` instead of the container class itself.
 This allows for easy replacement of the container in future.

-### Accessing the container
+### Container Aware

 Generally speaking, accessing the container directly within other code should be avoided.
-If a class needs access to a service, it should ideally be dependency injected.
+If a class needs access to a service, it should ideally be dependency injected using the `ContainerAwareInterface` interface.

-The only circumstance where it is acceptable to access the service container directly is if the only way to achieve what you need is by accessing the container directly.
-An example of this is in `Message\Cog\Templating\ViewNameParser` where the `request` service the current request) is accessed directly because it is the only way to get the current request from elsewhere in the system.
+As such, the only place in which the service container can be referenced directly (statically using `instance()`) is when passing the container into `setContainer()` on a class that implements `ContainerAwareInterface` when you don't already have access to an instance of the service container.

-In these cases, the container should be accessed using the following rules:
+In this instance, the container should be accessed using the following rules:

-* Inject the container in `__construct`, hinting `Message\Cog\Service\ContainerInterface`.
-* If the above if not possible or practical:
-	* Set a protected property `_services` on the object.
-	* Assign the value of `::instance` on the container to the `_services` property.
-	* Include the container in a `use` statement at the top of the file, so a codebase search can find all instances of statically calling the container.
+* The fully-qualified class name for the service container should be added as a `use` statement to the top of the file.
+* The service container should be assigned to the property name `_services`.